-#1 Turn off the water supply to the filter at the valve-in-head or the main water feed.
+#1 Turn off the water supply lines to the filter at the valve-in-head or the main water feed.
 To release any built-up pressure, press the red button.
 However, be aware that a torrent of water will fly out when pressing the release button.

 #2 Remove the huge O-ring from the housing unit by unscrewing it.
 The O-ring is in the housing and resembles a thick black rubber band with a wide diameter.
 Wipe it down using a soft cloth.
 Set it aside until it’s time to replace it in the housing.
 Check to see if it’s still in good condition, and if it isn’t, get a new one.

 #3 You’ll need to clean the housing by rinsing off the majority of the dirt first.
 Then, using a low-abrasive sponge or cloth, wash the housing with dish soap and warm water before thoroughly rinsing it.
 Fill the housing 1/3 full with water.
 Add about a tablespoon of bleach and clean the inner surface gently to sterilize it.
 Rinse multiple times and thoroughly.
 Remove the filthy old filter and dispose of it.